Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Preliminaries

-where the absolute values are taken since $\hat f_j$ is possibly nonconvex, and let $p_{\min}=\min\limits_{j\in\NCal} \{p_j\}$. \end{definition} The following lemma provides a sampling complexity for the construction of approximated Hessian of problem~\eqref{Prob:special}. \begin{lemma} (\textsf{Sample Size of Non-Uniform Sampling}) Suppose Assumption~\ref{Assumption-Objective-Gradient-Hessian} holds for problem~\eqref{Prob:main}.
+where the absolute values are taken since ${ f_j}$ is possibly nonconvex.
+Next we restate~\citet[Lemma 17]{Xu-2019-Newton} below about the sampling complexity for the construction of approximated Hessian of problem~\eqref{Prob:special}. \begin{lemma} Suppose Assumption~\ref{Assumption-Objective-Gradient-Hessian} holds for problem~\eqref{Prob:special}.
 A non-uniform sampling is performed to form the sub-sampled Hessian.
-That is for $\x\in\br^d$, $H(\x)$ is constructed from \eqref{Condition: SSHessian} with $\p$ as defined in Definition~\ref{Def:NonUniform-Sample} and sample size
+That is for $\x\in\br^d$, the matrix ${\tilde{H}(\x)}$ is constructed from \eqref{Condition: SSHessian} with $\p$ as defined in~\eqref{nonuniform-probability} and sample size